Typee-Language/Typee/README.md

 The final step for the user is then to run the compiler or the interpretor of the targeted language.
 Of course, this step can be automated via scripting and __Typee__ project aims at providing such scripts to ease the whole process.

+## Development policy

+Only develop under branch `dev`.
+Do not hesitate to create your own branches to commit then push your contributions, but start all of them from branch `dev`.
+Only an administrator may merge new releases of __Typee Translator__ into branch `master`.

 ## Visit us